v4lheru/Synaptic-Slack-Bot-v2/Instructions for LLM.md

-# Instructions for LLM Integration in Synaptic Slack Bot
+# Instructions for LLM Integration in Synaptic Slack Bot v2

-This document provides guidance on working with the AI integration in the Synaptic Slack Bot, particularly focusing on the OpenRouter client and function/tool calling capabilities.
+This document provides guidance on working with the AI integration in the Synaptic Slack Bot v2, focusing on the OpenRouter client, function/tool calling capabilities, and the new Slack features.

+## What's New in v2

+Version 2 introduces significant enhancements to the AI integration:

+1. **Expanded Slack Permissions**: The bot now utilizes a comprehensive set of Slack permissions
+2. **Modular Feature Architecture**: Features are organized into separate modules for better maintainability
+3. **AI Actions Layer**: A new "brains" layer for understanding and executing user requests
+4. **Enhanced Conversational Experience**: Improved response handling for both action requests and conversational queries
+5. **Intelligent Response Formatting**: Automatically determines when to use function calls vs. direct responses

 ## OpenRouter Integration